 When buying real estate, you may have numerous selections as to how you want a real estate firm and its proxies to work with you.
 For instance, you may want them to represent only you.
 You may be willing for them to represent both you and the seller at the same time.
 Or you may decide to let them represent only the seller.
 Some agents will offer you a choice of these services.
 Others may not.
 It depends on your own personal proclivities and in general how trusting of a person are you to let the same person work for both sides, also there is the factor of how much you trust that individual agent and the company he represents to give you a fair deal and to work for both sides of the fence and get the best deal but only for himself.

 Once you have decided (either orally or in writing) for the firm and its mediators to be your buyer’s agent, they may not give any intimate information about you to sellers or their negotiators without your consent so long as they represent you.
 But until you make this arrangement with your buyer’s agent, you should avoid telling the agent anything you would not want a seller to know, there are any different things that your buyer’s agent should be doing on your behalf in order to get the best deal on your new property.
 With a buyer’s agent, you really want to not only be able to trust their integrity but also the work that they are doing behind the scenes where you cannot directly control any of it.
-So to give you an example of what you should be looking for in a buyer’s agent Brisbane that would be somebody who knows the local area well and is willing to go to great lengths to find you the perfect home for you budget and make all of this part a breeze.
+So to give you an example of what you should be looking for in a trustworthy buyers agent that would be somebody who knows the local area well and is willing to go to great lengths to find you the perfect home for you budget and make all of this part a breeze.